Skip to main content

 yarn start

-The app should run on a localhost (for instance http://localhost:3000).
+The app runs on localhost (for example, http://localhost:3000).

-Creating RichText
+Create RichText

 Import source files

-import { Richtext} from 'dhx-richtext-package';
+import { Richtext } from 'dhx-richtext-package';

-import { Richtext} from '@dhx/trial-richtext';
+import { Richtext } from '@dhx/trial-richtext';

-Set containers and initialize the Richtext
+Set the container and initialize RichText

 richtext.component.ts

-import { Richtext} from '@dhx/trial-richtext';
+import { Richtext } from '@dhx/trial-richtext';

-import { Component, ElementRef, OnInit, ViewChild, OnDestroy, ViewEncapsulation} from '@angular/core';
+import { Component, ElementRef, OnInit, ViewChild, OnDestroy, ViewEncapsulation } from '@angular/core';

 @Component({